Now on ScienceBlogs: The Greatest Story Ever Told -- 06 -- Goodbye antimatter, hello protons, neutrons, and electrons!

 I was asked to speak recently at a conference organized by Yale University with the title “Journalism & The New Media Ecology: Who Will Pay The Messenger?”
 This irritated me.
 The question should have been “who will subsidize news production?” because news production has always been subsidized by someone or something.
 Very rarely have users paid directly the costs of editorial production.

 At the recent Rebooting Science Journalism talk at ScienceOnline 2010 (and in posts here) I expressed optimism that alternative means of financing good reporting are emerging and will continue to do so.
+Sports journalism plays a vital role in informing and engaging audiences, especially in the realm of sports betting.
+Journalists provide insights, analyses, and predictions that influence betting decisions.
+Platforms like the 토토 커뮤니티 serve as hubs where sports enthusiasts discuss news, strategies, and betting tips, enriching the betting experience for enthusiasts.
 Jay Rosen did the good service of listing some here.

 Posted via web from David Dobbs's Somatic Marker